 You also may need to unfreeze your credit if you’re applying for a job and a prospective employer requests a credit check.
 While this isn’t the norm, some employers ask for credit checks and background checks as part of the hiring process.

-If you’re interested in alternatives to how to freeze your credit, you can also consider a fraud alert or using a credit monitoring service.
-Fraud alerts let creditors know that your personal or financial information has been stolen.
+Fraud alerts let creditors know when your personal or financial information has been stolen.
 For instance, you can set up a fraud alert on your credit reports if your information was part of a data breach.
 Fraud alerts are usually free and can be short- or long-term.
 If you put a fraud alert on one of your credit reports, it alerts all 3 credit bureaus.

-Credit monitoring services, on the other hand, are often free and allow you to keep tabs on changes to your credit reports month to month.
+Credit monitoring services are often free and allow you to keep tabs on month-to-month changes to your credit reports.
+This can help keep your credit score going strong.